The Virginia Todd Chapel Executive Internship Program

 To apply for the Virginia Todd Chapel Executive Internship Program, Liberal Arts majors should submit an enrichment application via the online Liberal Arts Enrichment Funds Application System.
 Application requirements will include:

-- Student Statement: Clearly state that you are applying for the Virginia Todd Chapel Executive Internship Program.
-Describe your internship (job title, name of organization, and any details regarding your position).
-Tell us how your internship experience will support your career goals and why your internship is unique and worthy of this support.
-Please also include any financial circumstances of which we should be made aware.
+- Student Statement: Complete the Student Statement template and clearly indicate that you are applying for the Virginia Todd Chapel Executive Internship Program.
+Provide answers to the questions included in the Student Statement template.
+In your answers to these questions, make sure you: describe your internship (job title, name of organization, and any details regarding your position); tell us how your internship experience will support your career goals and why your internship is unique and worthy of this support; and include any financial circumstances of which we should be made aware.

 - Acceptance Letter: Provide a copy of your acceptance/offer letter for your internship.